LaylalaLau/94870-Shuxuan-Liu-Portfolio/CritiqueByDesign.md

 It's a little blank.

 - Who do you think is the intended audience for this?
-It's fpr presentations on this topic.
+It's for presentations on this topic.

 - Is there anything you would change or do differently?
 (I told the person the goal is to see if the global number of deaths from outdoor air pollution has increased.)
 There should be explanations on what the dots are.